purzelrakete/dotfiles/README.md

     cd ~/dotfiles
     ./pin

-Have a look at ~/dotfiles/pin before running to make sure you don't clobber your current environment.
+You can also archive current dotfiles that would be overwritten by running

+    archive

+which creates ~/.dotarchive with your current files.